Yoga Education In Prisons Trust

 A safe supportive environment is created by experienced teachers that allow the prisoners to let go of fears and restrictive patterns, explore aspects of themselves that can enhance social integration.

-- To provide education for prisoners and offenders in the practices and techniques of yoga and meditation with the purpose to enable personal change and development.
+- To provide education for prisoners in the practices and techniques of yoga and meditation with the purpose to enable personal healing and development.

 - To provide released prisoners with ongoing education and training in the practices and techniques of yoga and meditation.